Co-Editor In Chief

 “Fook’n’ wanker!”
 Ellis reportedly shouted into the air as the sound died away.

-“What the hell are you talking about?”
+“What are you talking about?”
 Futter asked.
 “I don’t have a daughter.”

 “Oh, yeah!”
 Dickinson replied.
 “No daughter!
 Exactly!… Take that, you bloody wanker goblin, you!”
 Dickinson shouted at the ceiling.